Gabbie Nolen

-Gabbie Nolen (born July 7, 1982, in La Grange, Texas) is an American country music singer/songwriter.
+Gabbie Nolen (born July 7, 1982, in La Grange, Texas) is an American country music singer-songwriter.
 Nolen was signed by Republic/Universal Records in November 2001 after successfully recording and releasing several independent singles, including "Wait a Minute," written by Rodney Crowell and Hank Devito.
-Her first single for the label, "Almost There," was released in March 2002.
-The song peaked at number 45 on the Billboard Hot Country Singles & Tracks chart and went to number one on the Billboard Top Country Singles Sales Chart in November 2002.
+Her first single for the label, "Almost There," was released in March 2002 (written by Dickie Kaiser, M. Jason Greene, and Les Rawlins).
+The song peaked at number 45 on the Billboard Hot Country Singles & Tracks chart.
+It went to number one on the Billboard Top Country Singles Sales Chart in November 2002.
 Republic/Universal closed its country division in late 2002.